-- 1. The Graduate School, upon request by a student, may permit the student to be absent from University classes due to illness or any other unavoidable cause(s).
-However, the period of permitted absence shall be limited to the current academic year. - 2.
-A one-year-extension of a permitted absence may be given only to a person who has obtained permission to extend his/her absence. - 3.
-A person who has been granted a permitted absence must obtain permission to attend classes again. - 4.
+- 1. The Graduate School, upon request by a student, may permit the student to be absent from University classes due to illness or any other unavoidable cause(s). - 2.
+Application for a permission of absence shall be made for a specific semester, as a general rule.
+However, a student may apply for a permission of absence for two or more semesters together, according to the situation. - 3.
+The period of permitted absence shall not exceed 1) two years in case of master's degree program or the Master's Course of a doctoral degree program, 2) three years in case of Doctoral Course of a doctoral degree program and 3) five years in case of 5-year Doctoral Course. - 4.
 A person who is absent from university classes with permission must pay his/her school fees while absent.
 However, conditions regarding the reduction of, or exemption to pay, school fees shall be provided for separately.